Sing a New Psalm:

 what’s the significance of the order of Melchizedek?

 This illustration by Turning to God’s Word co-founder Tami Palladino shows Melchizedek, the priest-king of ancient Salem, a settlement that eventually became known as Jerusalem.
-Melchizedek makes one of only two very brief Old Testament appearances in Psalm 110:4, which describes a priest forever, after the order of Melchizedek or, as the passage is translated in The Revised Grail Psalms, in the line of Melchizedek.
-(The second appearance is in the book of Genesis 14:17–24.)
-Click on Tami’s illustration (right) to enlarge it.
-Her original illustration is on page 15 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Melchizedek makes one of only two very brief Old Testament appearances in Psalm 110:4, which describes a priest forever, “according to the order of Melchizedek” or, as the passage is translated in The Revised Grail Psalms, “in the line of Melchizedek.”
+(Melchizedek’s second biblical appearance is in the book of Genesis 14:17–24.
+His brief appearance in Scripture has led to speculation about him—speculation that the Church does not endorse.)
+Click on Tami’s illustration to enlarge it.
+The illustration is printed on page 17 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
 This lesson’s title—”You Are a Priest Forever”—focuses attention on how this mysterious figure of Melchizedek sets the stage for the priesthood of Jesus Christ.
-You can learn more about Melchizedek Lesson 8 The Call of Abram in our Catholic Bible study In the Beginning: The Book of Genesis.
+You can learn more about Melchizedek in Lesson 8 The Call of Abram in our Catholic Bible study In the Beginning: The Book of Genesis.
 The Turning to God’s Word related Catholic Bible study The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation explains how Psalm 110:4 and other key Old Testament passages establish the superiority of the Christian faith over traditional Hebrew worship practices.

-A few years back, many catechists began replacing “fear of the LORD” (and “fear of the Lord”) with less challenging, more acceptable language.
-“Awe” became a popular substitution, and recognizing the awesomeness of God is indeed an important aspect of developing an intimate relationship with God.
-It’s worth noting, however, that in the Psalms, the biblical authors used original words that are most closely translated as “fear of the LORD.”
-Psalm 111:10 highlights fear of the LORD as the beginning of wisdom, which the Psalmist appears to assume is a desirable thing.
-To learn more about the the linguistic roots of the phrase, read fear & awe in Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
+A few years back, many catechists began replacing fear of the LORD (and “fear of the Lord”) with less challenging, more acceptable language.
+Awe became a popular substitution, and recognizing the awesomeness of God is indeed an important aspect of developing an intimate relationship with God.
+It’s worth noting, however, that in the original language of the psalms, the biblical authors used words that are most closely translated as fear of the LORD.
+Psalm 111:10 highlights fear of the LORD as the beginning of wisdom, which the unnamed Psalmist assumes is a desirable thing.
+To learn more about the linguistic roots of the phrase, read fear & awe in Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
+New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
+Contact us if you’d like to receive Lost in Translation by email every week.

 ?
 How might awe be related to wisdom?